d11wtq/rdo/README.md

   - **Prepared statements** where possible; emulated where not
   - **Type-casting** to equivalent Ruby types (e.g. Fixnum, BigDecimal, Float, even Array)
-  - Access meta data after write operations, with insert IDs standardized
+  - Access result information after write operations, with insert IDs standardized
   - **Use simple core data types** (Hash) for reading values and field names

 Note that data-type support is limited to whatever the DBMS actually supports.
+See individual driver READMEs for type support information.

 ## Installation